waffle87/leetcode/readme.md

 ## leetcode
-this repository contains my leetcode solutions for [user 0x6A73](https://leetcode.com/u/0x6A73). the daily challenge is solved in both c and python, but there are also some problems soved in c++ and rust.
+this repository contains my leetcode solutions for [user 0x6A73](https://leetcode.com/u/0x6A73). the daily challenge is solved in both c and python, but there are also some problems solved in c++ and rust.

 ### notes
 [`leetcode.h`](leetcode.h) contains various includes, standard leetcode